alphinos/University/README.md

 * Basically, a cofo is bag where you can put many thing.
 * There will be different implementations of the "cofo" idea in C for the "Estruturas de Dados I"'s subject.
 * The first implementation of this is basically an integer array.
-* It has function to create the cofo, destroy it, insert something on it, remove something and find a specific element on it.
+* It has functions to create the cofo, destroy it, insert something on it, remove something and find a specific element on it.

 - [ ] **Bakery Gomes: Object Oriented Programming** :green_circle:
 * The first project that involves java for the "Linguagens de Programação II"'s subject.